-- 6.1.1 The Board and the Association agree that the primary professional responsibility of faculty members is teaching, professional library work, or professional counseling, depending on the position.
+- 6.2 Professional Responsibilities - 6.2.1 The Board and the Association agree that the primary professional responsibility of faculty members is teaching, professional library work, or professional counseling, depending on the position.
 They agree that scholarship and professional development and service are also faculty responsibilities.
 It is the responsibility of the Board and the Association to foster an atmosphere of intellectual inquiry and growth.
-It is the responsibility of the Board to provide support to fulfill these responsibilities. - 6.1.1.1 Full-time instructional faculty members shall normally be assigned to a twenty-four (24) credit hour teaching load (or its equivalent) during the regular academic year (fall and winter semesters).
-For fulltime faculty, twelve (12) hours is the normal credit hour load for each regular semester.
+It is the responsibility of the Board to provide support to fulfill these responsibilities. - 6.2.1.1 Full-time instructional faculty members shall normally be assigned to a twenty-four (24) credit hour teaching load (or its equivalent) during the regular academic year (fall and winter semesters).
+For full-time faculty, twelve (12) hours is the normal credit hour load for each regular semester.
 Contingent faculty shall have a credit hour teaching load of fewer than twelve (12) credits in any semester.
 If a contingent faculty member's teaching load is twelve (12) credits or more, their appointment will be converted to term.
 It is recognized that it may not be possible to establish the same credit hour production for each faculty member.
 Department Heads, after meeting with the department are responsible for developing mutually agreeable written guidelines to structure assignments that will take into account large sections in single courses, number of preparations, nature of preparations, laboratory supervision and planning, supervision of special learning activities, supervision of field activities, clinical experience, number of advisees, or administrative duties, and other assigned responsibilities.
-These guidelines will be reviewed annually.
+Departments may also specify enrollment caps for specific courses.
+These guidelines, referred to as Load Documents, will be reviewed annually and forwarded to the AAUP Office.